 Headache or dizziness

 Now, you can pass on these useful tips to help your patients enjoy the most wonderful time of the year:

-Encourage your patients to eat healthy by incorporating plenty of fruit and vegetables into their diets.
+Encourage your patients to eat healthfully by incorporating plenty of fruit and vegetables into their diets.
 Overindulging in holiday treats can contribute to exhaustion and fatigue.

 Lay off the Coffee: